roostoo/roostoo.github.io/terms-of-service.md

 Our Services Terms of Use and accordingly your agreement thereto shall be governed by and construed in accordance with the laws of the Hong Kong Special Administrative Region, without reference to any conflict-of-law principles.

 In the event of any disputes arising from this Website Terms of Use or any of the other provisions of the Agreement, your use of our App, our Website and/or Content, you must first contact our Company’s officer at contact@roostoo.com regarding your dispute, and use your best endeavours to amicably settle any dispute in good faith.
 We on our part will also use our best endeavours to amicably settle your concerns in good faith.
-However, if no amicable resolution is reached within 30 days, both parties agree to submit to the exclusive jurisdiction of the Courts of Hong Kong.
+However, if no amicable resolution is reached within 60 days, both parties agree to submit to the exclusive jurisdiction of the Courts of the Hong Kong SAR.

 ## General